fred-ai-security/ai-security-assurance-labs/static-analysis/hashing/hashing-model-integrity.md

 Export-Csv "C:\AI_SECURITY_LABS\hash_manifest.csv" -NoTypeInformation
 ```

-This file should be:

-- Stored in a safe location
-- Saved in your GitHub repo if appropriate
-- Used to validate model integrity across time
+The manifest acts as a reference point to ensure artifacts remain unchanged across stages such as intake, validation, testing, and deployment.

 ---

-## Verifying Model Integrity Using the Manifest
+## Verifying Files Against the Manifest

-To verify files against the manifest:
+To verify model integrity using the stored manifest:

 ```
 $manifest = Import-Csv "C:\AI_SECURITY_LABS\hash_manifest.csv"

 foreach ($entry in $manifest) {
     $current = Get-FileHash $entry.Path -Algorithm SHA256
     if ($current.Hash -ne $entry.Hash) {
         Write-Host "❌ Integrity failure: $($entry.Path)" -ForegroundColor Red } else {
         Write-Host "✔ OK: $($entry.Path)" -ForegroundColor Green
     }
 }
 ```

-This compares real-time file hashes to the known-good manifest.
+This loop compares real-time file hashes to known-good values.

 ---

-## Interpreting Results
+## Interpreting Verification Results

-### ✔ Matching Hashes
+### Matching Hashes
-The file is unchanged and safe to proceed.
+Indicate that the file is unchanged and consistent with the expected state.

-### ❌ Hash Mismatch
+### Mismatched Hashes
-Indicates possible:
+Suggest possible:

-- Model tampering
+- Tampering
-- Corruption
+- File corruption
 - Malicious replacement
-- Incomplete download
+- Partial or failed downloads
-- Unexpected modification
+- Unauthorized modification

-If a mismatch occurs:

-- Quarantine the affected file
-- Re-download from the official provider
-- Investigate for supply-chain compromise
+Impacted files should be quarantined, re-acquired from a trusted source, and investigated for supply-chain compromise.

 ---

-## Best Practice: Store Hashes with the Model
+## Best Practices for Integrity Evidence

-For every model downloaded, store:
+For each model acquired, maintain:

-- The raw file
+- Model file(s)
-- The SHA-256 hash
+- SHA-256 hash values
 - Source URL
-- Date acquired
+- Date and method of acquisition
-- Tool used to download (HuggingFace CLI, Ollama, etc.)

-This creates strong supply-chain transparency.
+- Manifest file used in later verification steps

+This supports provenance tracking and audit requirements within AI governance programs.

 ---

 ## Conclusion

 SHA-256 hashing is a foundational component of AI model integrity verification.
-When combined with ClamAV, YARA, and Sigcheck, hashing forms a complete and layered static analysis pipeline that helps prevent tampered or malicious models from entering your AI environment.
+Combined with YARA, ClamAV, and Sigcheck, hashing enables a layered static analysis approach that reduces the risk of introducing tampered or malicious artifacts into AI evaluation or deployment pipelines.

-This practice aligns with industry expectations for AI Security Assurance and demonstrates a mature, evidence-based approach to model supply-chain verification.
+This aligns with industry expectations for robust AI Security Assurance and modern supply-chain risk management.